orbyjs/core/README.md

 ## Motivation

-Simplify the creation and maintenance of components, limiting its scope only functions, avoiding the use of classes, with the aim of simplifying the learning curve centered only on the use of functions and Jsx.
+Simplify the creation and maintenance of components, limiting its scope only functions, avoiding the use of classes, with the aim of simplifying the learning curve centered only on the use of functions, life cycle associated with nodes, hooks and Jsx.

 Another motivation is the use of shadow-dom, as part of the process of detecting changes.
 Example of this is the creation of a component with style scope thanks to the use of **shadow-dom**, please see the following example and note the definition of the property [scoped](#scoped).